-Your child's health record can be either a printout from the physician's office or the completed health record that is included in the fall enrollment forms booklet.
-Either way, the physician needs to sign and legibly date the record.
-Please do not remove the page from the booklet; take the whole booklet to the doctor's office.
-Please keep the booklet intact.
+Your child's health record can be either a printout from the physician's office or the completed health record that is included in the fall enrollment forms.

 The health record must show the date of a recent physical exam and is valid for one calendar year from that date.
 Please be sure to give us an updated health record if it expires before the end of the school year.